 \subsection{Synthetic Dataset}

-To verify the intuition described in Section \ref{sec:motiv}, we first create a synthetic experiment.
-For this purpose in modality $\mathcal{X}_1 \subset \mathbb{R}^D$ we encode a smooth random function.
+To verify the intuition described in the `Motivating Example' Section, we first create a synthetic experiment.
+For this purpose we encode a smooth random function in modality $\mathcal{X}_1 \subset \mathbb{R}^D$.
 Specifically the $d^{\text{th}}$ component of $X_1$ has the value of the function at the point $d/D$.
-Next in modality $\mathcal{X}_2$, we provide position embeddings of a randomly chosen lattice point $ l \in \{0,1/D,2/D,...1\}$.
+Next, in modality $\mathcal{X}_2$, we provide position embeddings of a randomly chosen lattice point $ l \in \{0,1/D,2/D,...1\}$.
 The output label $Y$ is the first non-zero digit of $x_l$.
 This is conceptually a simple task as one can infer the component from the modality $X_2$ and simply read on the corresponding component from $X_1$.
 However if the model is late fusion, where the input modalities might go through a lower dimensional representation; the specific values of each component in $X_1$ is lost, and the model cannot correctly predict the label.
-Note that in this case, each instance of $X_1$ must contain a different function; as if the function was fixed the network can try to directly learn the function itself instead of looking at the input.
+Note that in this case, each instance of $X_1$ contains a different function; because a fixed function might be directly learned by the network.

-In Figure \ref{fig:synth_new_dim}, we plot the accuracy of a 2 layer MLP trained on this task with different sizes of hidden layer.
-The argument from Section \ref{sec:motiv} suggests that early fusion is more effective than late fusion when the hidden layers are smaller.
+In Figure \ref{fig:synth_new_dim}, we plot the accuracy of a 2 layer MLP trained on this task with different sizes for the hidden layer.
+The argument from Section 3.1 suggests that early fusion is more effective than late fusion when the hidden layers are smaller.
 Furthermore it also suggests that the effect of progressive fusion is larger when the feature layers input to late fusion is smaller.
-This comes out in the experiments, where the gap between pro-fusion model and late fusion model reduces as the hidden representation becomes larger.
+This is confirmed by the experiments, where the gap between the pro-fusion model and late fusion model reduces as the size of the hidden representation increases.
 Finally for a large enough hidden representation, the performance of late fusion matches that of early fusion.
-More analysis on synthetic settings are presented in Appendix \ref{apx:synth}
+Additional analysis using synthetic data is shown in the Appendix.